Komor2ebi/Komor2ebi/README.md

-- 🧬 I’m interested in natural sciences
+- 👩‍💻 I’m currently working as Data Science Teaching Assistant
-- 👩‍💻 I’m currently getting into coding and data science
+- 🧬 I’m a neurobiologist with training in data science
-- 🤓 I’m looking to collaborate on my favorite future projects ;)
+- 🤓 I’m looking to collaborate on my future data projects ;)
 - 📫 How to reach me: @linkedIn